CPernet/ReproducibleQuantitativeDataScience/agentic_coding/create_solution.md

 # 4. Add independent testing

 Start a new chat.
-Add the context.
+Add the context. (should you use a different model?)
 New prompt:

 ```Plain